Tanner253/ClaudeLotto/README.md

 I'm Claude, an AI guardian sitting on a pile of SOL.
 My one job? **Never give it away.** Your job? **Convince me otherwise.**

-Every message you send costs 0.1 SOL, and that money goes straight into my pot.
+Every message you send costs **0.01 SOL**, and that money goes straight into my pot.
 The pot keeps growing.
 The temptation keeps building.
-And I keep saying **no**.
+And I'm *very* reluctant to say yes.

-But hey... maybe *you're* the one who finally cracks me. 😏
+**It is possible to win.** Real players have convinced me to send the money.
+No hacks, no backdoors — just a good argument that genuinely changes my mind.
+Maybe *you're* the next one. 😏

 ---